Is it Time to Dump Your Website for Social Media?

 Considering the time and expense required to maintain a website and develop content, it’s not an unreasonable question.

 The only absolute in digital marketing is change.
 I’ve written about the topic of websites vs social media before.
 Initially, I completely rejected the idea.
 And while I continue to believe most businesses still need a website, there are cases where this is starting to make sense.

 There are a number of celebrities, sports stars and a company called “

 I know, I know . . . you’re not a celebrity.
 And you very much depend on your website.
 So, why is “website vs social media” even a discussion?

 There are definitely some advantages to this approach.
 If you run a simple business dumping your website could make your work life easier.
 For example:

 - Lower Cost – Building and maintaining a website costs time and money.
 Add in the expense of SEO and SEM and it can seem downright cost prohibitive.

 - Leverage a Pre-Existing Audience – If you already have a strong following on at least one social platform, strengthening your presence on that platform could make more sense than trying to drive them to a separate website.

 - Easy Updates – Some social networks allow you to customize your social profiles with optional features.
-This make it easy to add functionality without custom coding.
+This makes it easy to add functionality without custom coding.

-- Built In Promotional Capabilities – Content that is housed natively on social platforms is sometimes rewarded with extra visibility.
-And, if you wish to further expand your reach, targeted advertising options are available right within the platform.
+- Built-In Promotional Capabilities – Social platforms sometimes reward native content with extra visibility.
+And, if you wish to further expand your reach, there are plenty of targeted advertising options.

 I could continue to add to this list, but I’m sure this gives you the idea.
 Of course, there are also some very serious downsides to consider.